-- Drop off begins at 8:15 AM - Students should be in their room by 8:30 AM - Any student arriving after 8:30 AM should be signed in at the office by their parent - Please be unbuckled and have your belongings ready when it is your time to get out of the car - If you need to drop an upper school student off at the front of the building, do not allow them to cross the lower school drop off line.
-This creates a safety hazard for everyone involved.
-Please get in line and drop them off according to the traffic flow and pattern.
+- Drop off begins at 7:45 AM - Students should be in their room by 8:00 AM - Any student entering the building after 8:00 AM should be signed in at the office by their parent - A line will form under the portico and then down alongside the building. - There are teachers stationed along the sidewalk to ensure safety. - Please be unbuckled and have your belongings ready when it is your time to get out of the car